citp/privacy-policy-historical/c/ca/cab/cabionline.com.md

-> *The following text is extracted and transformed from the cabionline.com privacy policy that was archived on 2013-12-01.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20131201041305id_/http%3A//www.cabionline.com/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the cabionline.com privacy policy that was archived on 2014-05-26.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20140526210332id_/http%3A//www.cabionline.com/privacy-policy) for the most accurate reproduction.*

-# Privacy Policy - CAbi Fall 2013 Collection
+# Privacy Policy - CAbi Spring 2014 Collection

 ## Privacy Policy _Last Updated: June 1, 2009_